August 21st, 2021 | Building Personal Development Skills In the Shadow of The Imposter Syndrome.

-However, the impostor syndrome finally caught me after I left academia (btw, I also described my thought process while leaving academia in the blog post “Why Did I Really Leave Academia?
-Top 16 Reasons”), namely when I had to face building a company in the times of the pandemic and without any cash, and when I exposed myself to the hustle culture way more than necessary.
+However, the impostor syndrome finally caught me after I left academia (by the way, I also described my thought process while leaving academia in the blog post “Why Did I Really Leave Academia?
+Top 16 Reasons”) Namely, when I had to face building a company in the times of the pandemic and without any cash, and when I exposed myself to the hustle culture way more than necessary.
 Staying locked at home and watching all the movies from all the “successful entrepreneurs” who preach to you on YouTube telling you how to reach their status by copying their business development strategy was just not healthy.

 However, the content that you typically get from social media comes from individuals who are famous or ultra-rich.
 After a few years of feeding your brain with this content, you inevitably build the unrealistic picture that this is normal and that you are the one who is an outlier.
 And, that’s probably the primary reason why the imposter syndrome started looming on the horizon.